-COM #### Escambia County shall require buffers between development and environmentally sensitive areas including wetlands.
-The requirements are located in the LDC - a.
-The buffer shall function to provide protection to the natural resources from intrusive activities and negative impacts of development such as trespass, pets, visual impacts, vehicles, noise, lights, and stormwater.
+Escambia County shall require buffers between development and environmentally sensitive areas including wetlands.
+The purpose of the buffer is to protect natural resources from the activities and impacts of development.

+a.
+The buffer shall function to provide protection to the natural resources from intrusive activities and negative impacts of development such astrespass, pets, visual impacts, vehicles, noise, lights, and stormwater.
 Incompatibility between the uses shall be minimized or eliminated so that the land uses can co-exist over time with the environmentally sensitive area.